Nutrition is not a simple science.

 Tim Spector, Professor of Epidemiology at Kings College London, explains the proven science of diet and good eating.

 There are some excerpts below but the message is the health of our bowel flora is a good indicator of our overall health.
 Improve your bowel flora and you improve your health.
-The Mediterranean diet, unpasteurised cheese and natural unsweetened yoghurt, eating a greater variety of foods, particularly fruits, olive oil, nuts, vegetables and pulses; intermittent fasting are all really good.
-Sugar, processed foods, including pre-prepared meals, snacks, crisps, cakes, biscuits and sweetened drinks are all bad.
+The Mediterranean diet, unpasteurised cheese and natural unsweetened yoghurt, eating a greater variety of foods, particularly fruits, olive oil, nuts, vegetables and pulses, and intermittent fasting are all good.
+Sugar, processed foods, including pre-prepared meals, snacks, crisps, cakes, biscuits and sweetened drinks are bad.

 In the UK in 1980 only 7% of men and women were obese – now it is 24%.

 15,000 years ago it seems our ancestors regularly ate around 150 different ingredients in a week.
 Now, we often eat less than 20.
 Keep a diary and find out how many you eat in the next week.

 Most things we eat now are artificially refined and come from four main ingredients: corn, soy, wheat and meat.